vaha-b/Python-projects/readme.txt

-LAST UPDATE: Added some new stages and projects into unfinished projects.
+LAST UPDATE: Added new stages.

 Welcome to my "Python Projects" where I try to become a Python Developer by building projects at hyperskill.org.